hashicorp/terraform-provider-vault/website/docs/r/generic_secret.html.md

 * `data_json` - (Required) String containing a JSON-encoded object that will be written as the secret data at the given path.

+* `capture_response` - (Optional) True/false.
+Set this to true for writes which return data as part of their response (i.e. CSRs generated with the pki backend).
+The data will be available in the data_json and data attributes.

 * `allow_read` - (Optional, Deprecated) True/false.
 Set this to true if your
   vault authentication is able to read the data, this allows the resource to be